 One of the most user-friendly coffee makers in our roundup, this Keurig model brews five different cup sizes quickly and quietly.
 The device has a 75-ounce reservoir, and you can brew eight or more cups of coffee before you have to refill the water.
 The machine also tells you when it’s time to descale your Keurig, so you’ll always have the best-tasting cup of Joe.

 With a sleek brushed display (comes in brushed silver, slate, or gold), thelooks like a high-quality machine that coordinates with your kitchen appliances.
 With features like a strong brew option for when you need an extra boost and an iced button to brew over ice, you can make a variety of different coffee, tea, cocoa, and iced beverage creations.

 We’ve also found some of the best Keurig deals going on right now if you’re looking for some savings.

 Why we picked the Mr. Coffee All-in-One Occasions:

 The Occasions coffee maker manages to stay relatively compact while offering both coffee and espresso creations as needed.
 It has a 10-cup carafe for brewing traditional coffee, and also allows you to make a single pour for 6-, 8-, 10-, or 12-ounce cups.
 Then, in another mode and with a little platform, it can make two shots of espresso with a 15-bar strength pump.
 There’s also a built-in milk frother for creating lattes and such.
 It can even switch to K-Cups if you so desire.

-There’s also some handy smart technology built into this model, including automatic mode switching based on the attachments that you’re using, automatic water dispensing based on your choices, and temperature control options.
+There’s also some handy smart technology built into the, including automatic mode switching based on the attachments that you’re using, automatic water dispensing based on your choices, and temperature control options.
 Yes, there are a lot of components to this coffee maker, but it can also do just about everything!